Frontline (NYSE:FRO) Downgraded to “Strong Sell” at BidaskClub

-BidaskClub cut shares of Frontline (NYSE:FRO) from a sell rating to a strong sell rating in a research report report published on Wednesday morning, BidAskClub reports.
+BidaskClub lowered shares of Frontline (NYSE:FRO) from a sell rating to a strong sell rating in a research report released on Wednesday morning, BidAskClub reports.

-A number of other analysts also recently issued reports on FRO.
-Zacks Investment Research raised Frontline from a sell rating to a buy rating and set a $7.00 target price for the company in a research note on Wednesday.
-Danske cut shares of Frontline from a buy rating to a hold rating and set a $7.19 price objective for the company. in a research report on Tuesday, November 24th.
-Evercore ISI downgraded shares of Frontline from an in-line rating to an underperform rating in a report on Wednesday, October 28th.
-BTIG Research downgraded shares of Frontline from a buy rating to a neutral rating in a report on Wednesday, October 21st.
-Finally, DNB Markets cut Frontline from a buy rating to a hold rating in a research note on Thursday, November 26th.
-Four research analysts have rated the stock with a sell rating, four have issued a hold rating and two have given a buy rating to the company’s stock.
-Frontline has a consensus rating of Hold and a consensus price target of $7.71.
+A number of other analysts have also recently weighed in on FRO.
+Evercore ISI cut Frontline from an in-line rating to an underperform rating in a research report on Wednesday, October 28th.
+Danske cut Frontline from a buy rating to a hold rating and set a $7.19 price target for the company. in a research report on Tuesday, November 24th.
+DNB Markets cut Frontline from a buy rating to a hold rating in a research report on Thursday, November 26th.
+Zacks Investment Research raised Frontline from a sell rating to a buy rating and set a $7.00 price target for the company in a research report on Wednesday.
+Finally, Jefferies Financial Group cut their price objective on Frontline from $9.00 to $8.50 and set a buy rating for the company in a research report on Wednesday, November 25th.
+Four analysts have rated the stock with a sell rating, four have issued a hold rating and two have issued a buy rating to the company.
+The stock has an average rating of Hold and a consensus target price of $7.71.

 Frontline Ltd., a shipping company, engages in the seaborne transportation of crude oil and oil products worldwide.
 It owns and operates oil and product tankers.
 As of December 31, 2019, the company operated a fleet of 71 vessels.
 It is also involved in the charter, purchase, and sale of vessels.
 Frontline Ltd.